 Research output per year

-Dr Dregan substantive research has been supported through competitive funding from UKRI, NIHR, and charitable organisations, as well as a growing network of national and international collaborators.
-Dr Dregan was awarded an MRC grant that leveraged pooled data across three UK birth cohorts (BCS70, NCDS58, and NSHD46) to evaluate the etiology, patterning, and consequences of depression-driven physical multimorbidity across the life-course.
-He is co-investigator on the UKRI-funded Population Health Improvement Network (PROMISE) award (£7 million, 2024-2028) where he shares leadership of the prevention of mental health multimorbidity workstream.
-He is also part of a multidisciplinary team led by Southampton University (Prof Fraser) collaborating on an NIHR-funded award aimed to evaluate life-course determinants and prevention of early-onset multimorbidity (MELD-B).
+Dr Dregan substantive research has been supported through competitive funding from the UKRI MRC, NIHR, NIH (USA), and charitable organisations, as well as a growing network of national and international collaborators.
+Dr Dregan was principal investigator on an MRC-funded grant that leveraged pooled data across three UK birth cohorts (BCS70, NCDS58, and NSHD46) to evaluate the etiology, patterning, and functional consequences of depression-related multimorbidity across the life-course.
+He is currently leading on the epidemiological work of an NIH-funded (PI Dr Glover, University of North Carolina Chapel Hill) award evaluating the epidemiology and management of hereditary angioedema, a rare inerited disease, using the CPRD data.
+He is also a co-investigator on the UKRI-funded Population Health Improvement Network (PROMISE) award where he shares leadership on a work programme that evaluates the impact of public health interventions on mental health multimorbidity.
+Dr Dregan is also a co-investigator an NIHR Team Science award identifying common clusters of multiple long-term conditions and their trajectory in LGBTQ populations using linked EHRs datasets.
+Dr Dregan is also part of a multidisciplinary team led by Southampton University (Prof Fraser) collaborating on an NIHR-funded award evaluating life-course determinants and prevention of early-onset multimorbidity (MELD-B).

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):